nguoicodon95/laravel-starter-app/README.md

 - Update settings.php
 - Create a Database in MySQL
 - Import baseproduct.sql dump file
-- Upload your files
+- Upload files
-- Point domain name to public folder
+- Map your domain name to the public folder
 - Visit your domain.com/index.php/stream

 ```